How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each white, modified-capsule-shaped, biconvex, film-coated tablet, engraved with "APO" on one side and "VAR" over "0.5" on the other side contains 0.5 mg of varenicline (as tartrate).
-Nonmedicinal ingredients: anhydrous dibasic calcium phosphate, magnesium stearate, and microcrystalline cellulose; film-coating: hydroxypropyl cellulose, hydroxypropyl methylcellulose, titanium dioxide, and triacetin.
+Nonmedicinal ingredients: anhydrous dibasic calcium phosphate, croscarmellose sodium, and sodium stearyl fumarate; film-coating: hydroxypropyl cellulose, hydroxypropyl methylcellulose, titanium dioxide, and triacetin.

 Each blue, modified-capsule-shaped, biconvex, film-coated tablet, engraved with "APO" on one side and "VAR" over "1" on the other side contains 1 mg of varenicline (as tartrate).
-Nonmedicinal ingredients: anhydrous dibasic calcium phosphate, indigotine aluminum lake, magnesium stearate, and microcrystalline cellulose; film-coating: hydroxypropyl cellulose, hydroxypropyl methylcellulose, titanium dioxide, and triacetin.
+Nonmedicinal ingredients: anhydrous dibasic calcium phosphate, croscarmellose sodium, indigotine aluminum lake, and sodium stearyl fumarate; film-coating: hydroxypropyl cellulose, hydroxypropyl methylcellulose, titanium dioxide, and triacetin.

 How should I use this medication?